SirWerto/brawlex/README.md

 # Brawlex

-Api client for Brawl Stars API
+Api client for Brawl Stars API.
+You can view the docs [here](https://hexdocs.pm/brawlex/Brawlex.html#content)

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `brawlex` to your list of dependencies in `mix.exs`:
+Add `brawlex` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do